Medically reviewed by Mary Lucas, RN

 While several studies have shown that shockwave therapy can be effective, there currently isn’t much research on its long-term results.

 If you’re interested in trying shockwave therapy for erectile dysfunction, it’s best to schedule an appointment with a urologist or other ED specialist.
-In the meantime, medications like sildenafil, tadalafil and others can provide relief from ED and improve your sexual performance.
+In the meantime, ED pills like sildenafil, tadalafil and others can provide relief from ED and improve your sexual performance.